Contact via Phone and Email: Closed to In-person Traffic

 (Note: income does not constitute an unusual circumstance, and a parent's unwillingness to pay is not a reason to apply for a dependency override, as stated in DCL GEN-93-11, May 1993)

-The Office of Financial Aid takes up to 30 days to review an appeal.
+The Office of Financial Aid may take up to 30 days to review an appeal.
 After the request is reviewed, a written decision will be emailed to the student.
 The request for dependency override comes under the regulations dealing with Professional Judgment (Higher Education Act, sec.
 479A(a)); the decision is therefore final, and cannot be appealed.
 You must reapply each year if your request is approved.
 To access this and other financial aid forms, please visit the UAA Financial Aid Forms page.

 A Consortium Agreement is an official agreement between two higher education institutions (a primary/"home" institution, and a secondary/"host" institution) to grant financial aid to a student concurrently attending both schools.
 The Office of Financial Aid will not enter into consortium agreements on behalf of admitted UAA students with institutions outside the University of Alaska system.
 Therefore, students needing to take courses outside of UA will need to budget private funds to do so.

 The Office of Financial Aid will enter into consortium agreements on behalf of students attending UAA as their host campus.

 All federal financial aid and most scholarships awarded by university departments are applied directly to students' billing account at the beginning of each term, or once students have fulfilled all requirements to receive their funds.